 5.10.
-Does your medical school have programs and initiatives to assist with making lab spaces more environmentally sustainable?
-Yes, the medical school has programs and initiatives to assist with making lab spaces more environmentally sustainable.
+Does your institution have programs and initiatives to assist with making lab spaces more environmentally sustainable?

+Yes, the institution has programs and initiatives to assist with making lab spaces more environmentally sustainable.
+(2 points)

 There are guidelines on how to make lab spaces more environmentally sustainable, but not programs or initiatives.
+(1 point)

-There are no efforts at the medical school to make lab spaces more sustainable.
+There are no efforts at the institution to make lab spaces more sustainable.
+(0 points)